I-Am-Jakoby/PowerShell-for-Hackers/README.md

 | [B64-img](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/Functions/B64-img.md)   | These functions are used to either encode/decode images in Base64.
 | [Abuse-CapsLock](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/Functions/Abuse-CapsLock.md)   | Use the caplock to stop the screen from sleeping and as an indicator for script progression.
 | [Add-Network](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/Functions/Add-Network.md)   | Use this function to add a network profile to your targets PC.
 Either SECURED or OPEN.
-| [Get-DefaultBrowser](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/Functions/DefaultBrowser.md)  | Use this function to get the default browser of your targets PC.
 | [Wifi-Pass](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/Functions/Wifi-Info.md)   | Use these functions to enumerate your targets wifi and get their wifi passwords.
 | [Get-GeoLocation](https://github.com/I-Am-Jakoby/PowerShell-for-Hackers/blob/main/Functions/Get-GeoLocation.md)   | Use this function to get the Geo-Location of your target